duyphan1206/graphql-rails-with-swift-client-app/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This is training project for training docker with some focus

-Things you may want to cover:
+Things I may want to cover:

-* Ruby version
+* Docker

-* System dependencies
+* docker-compose

-* Configuration
+* Rails 5 API

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Kubernetes

+* Google Container Engine

 * ...